A “HOLD” on History

 One day, out of the blue, Anne got a phone call.

 “It was from a woman in Arkansas who wanted to donate a historic letter written by her great grandfather,” Anne remembers.
 “In that letter, he had described, in great detail, the days surrounding the death of former A&M President Lafayette Foster, who, literally and figuratively, helped bring the school into the 20th century.”

 Foster held the position of A&M president from 1898 until his death in 1901.

 “I told the woman I was interested in her letter, so she scanned and emailed a copy to me.
-After I received it, I called John Adams and he was at my desk in 15 minutes.
-He was ecstatic with my ‘dicovery.’”
+After I received it, I called John Adams, and he was at my desk in 15 minutes.
+He was ecstatic with my ‘discovery.’”

 In addition, Anne also showcased her organizational skills, putting on special events and exhibits highlighting College Station’s proud past.

-“I horse-traded to acquire a couple of additional display cabinets for our efforts,” Anne laughs.
-She was adept at finding used or surplus office furniture and equipment to help further her history cause.
+“I horse-traded to acquire a couple of display cabinets for our efforts,” Anne laughs.
+She recalls she was adept at finding used or surplus office furniture and equipment to help further the city’s history cause.

 Anne also fondly remembers another exhibition, called “¡Siempre!
 Otra Vez,” which documented the rich history of the Brazos Valley’s Hispanic population.
 Opening night featured the Aggie Mariachis and a children’s folkloric dance group.”

 One of Anne’s proudest achievements with the City of College Station was putting together an exhibit commemorating the 60th anniversary of the end of World War II.